AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

     message: string
     snapshot: tree
 }
-// git is a collection of objects of anytype type objects = blob | tree | commit
+// git is a collection of objects of any type type objects = blob | tree | commit

 // this is git